 Tadpoles & Toadlets

 Continue this process until your tadpoles metamorphose into juvenile toadlets.
 The entire process will take approximately 2 months.
-As the toadlets begin hopping around, you can start feeing them little fruit flies and pinhead crickets.
+As the toadlets begin hopping around, you can start feeding them fruit flies and pinhead crickets.

 Handling American Toads